trixi-framework/Trixi.jl/docs/src/index.md

 Education and Research through the project grant "Adaptive earth system modeling with significantly reduced computation time for exascale supercomputers (ADAPTEX)" (funding id: 16ME0668K).

+Trixi.jl is supported by NumFOCUS as an Affiliated Project.